vinayak-mehta/conrad/README.md

 You can query and explore the event database using various filters.

-Look at events which have an open call for proposals (cfp):
+Look at events which have an open call for proposals (CFP):

 <pre>
 $ conrad show --cfp